AMIT-NAIKK/Welcome_github/README.md

 5. after create click your repository and here is go..
 6. if any changes then go to commit changes(right side top corner)
 7. make changes then save
-8. if any modify ocuurs then wehave to first add then commit. to add git add (new file name/modified file name). ex -- git add index.html or  git add README.md
+8. if any modify ocuurs then we have to first add then commit. to add git add (new file name/modified file name). ex -- git add index.html or  git add README.md
 to add multiple files we can use ex -- (git add .)